threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/_beta/text_.md

     - location of hosting for the hardware
     - if support is required for the end users using the capacity (additional fee)
 - Farmer will get detailed proposal/simulation
-    - simulation of tokens (from farming, from cultivation)
+    - simulation of tokens (from farming, from utilization)
     - amount of tokens required to purchase
     - monthly cost
 - Farmer need to instruct his DigitalME that its ok the spend the required budget for this project.